oladelemi/oladelemi/src/data/about.md

 # Intro

-I go by \{Abdulateef\|Lateef\|Teef\}.
-That's three different versions of my first name i acknowledge so far.
-I am a Software Developer, Data Scientist and a Freelancer
+Hi, I’m Abdulateef, but friends (and people avoiding pronunciation anxiety) call me Lateef.
+I think i’ve heard almost every version of my name under the sun, so no judgment here.
+Just call me something smart/fun, and we’re good.

+I’m a Software Developer, Data Scientist, sometimes an HR guy or Freelancer who loves turning complex problems into clean, maybe cool solutions.
+Whether I’m wrangling data, building systems, or working on other ideas in my free time, I bring curiosity, creativity, and a nice cup of tea to the table.